 Whatever you are making, baking and creating in your kitchen, have fun preparing your feast.

 Hi to all my fabulous readers.
-I hope that you are enjoying the current spell of warm weather here in the south of England?
-I appreciate that not everybody does.
-While it is so hot, a no churn ice cream recipe is what’s called for.
-Also, this Lime Ripple Luxury Ice Cream can be made in the morning, ready to enjoy by the evening.
-So what’s stopping you?
+Are you enjoying the current spell of warm weather here in the south of England?
+While it is so hot, a no churn ice cream recipe is ideal.
+And this Lime Ripple Luxury Ice Cream can be made in the morning, ready to enjoy by the evening.

-Yes, I am currently in the middle of a full blown love affair with limes.
-I make no apology, since they taste so good.
-Having a softer, less sour flavour than lemons, they work well in many savoury dishes such as Lime Couscous .
+Currently I am in the middle of a full blown love affair with limes.
+I make no apology, because they taste so good.
+And having a softer, less sour flavour than lemons, they work well in many savoury dishes such as Lime Couscous .
 While in sweet dishes limes add a rounder, less tart, more subtle flavour.
-My kitchen is never without lemons or limes.
+So my kitchen is never without lemons or limes.

 This ice cream recipe uses homemade lime curd.
-The flavour of which is sublime.
 Since lime curd is readily available online and in the shops, feel free to substitute.
 My recipe for lime curd will be posted on here in the next week or so.
-As a food blogger I always double check a new recipe before sharing it.
+Importantly, as a food blogger I always double check a new recipe before sharing it.
 Resulting in a reliable and consistent recipe that you may then follow in confidence.

-Since I am aware that not everyone owns an ice cream maker, this no churn recipe enables you to make great ice cream at home, without the need for an ice cream maker.
-Easily made with three main ingredients, a delightful dessert, to share with family and friends.
+Because not everyone owns an ice cream maker, this no churn recipe allows anyone to make great ice cream at home.
+So easily made with three main ingredients, a delightful dessert, to share with family and friends.

 A quick note before starting.
 Depending on what the flavour is to be added to the base, has a direct impact on the quantity of condensed milk used.
 The lime curd used in this recipe is reasonably tart, as it is homemade.
 Shop bought curds should be similar.
 Yet if making, for example milk chocolate ice cream, the condensed milk should be reduced.
 Otherwise the result may well be an overly sweet ice cream.
 This is not a one size fits all recipe.